codeontap/codeontap/automationServerSetup.md

 In general ALM consists of jenkins, docker and httpd as frontend.
 Jenkins is distributed as a war file and thus needs some container service to be run on, we use tomcat7.

+_**Note: it is highly recommended to use 2.46.2 Jenkins version or higher and disable the remoting based cli, if it was enabled in the previous version installation.**_

 1) **Run up ALM server, and create DNS entry for it - `automation.{domain}`**

 If Sentry to be installed, do not forget about `sentry.{domain}` A-record.